ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 7.2.
 BPI Storage Privacy

-As has been done throughout this document, there are BPI layer specific privacy requirements for layers and/or components which are listed below.
+As has been done throughout this document, there are BPI layer-specific privacy requirements for layers and/or components which are listed below.
 It is assumed that the BPI Storage capabilities are required to fulfill all BPI privacy requirements in [Section 2](#2-Design-and-Architecture)

 **[R293]**	Personal Identifiable Information (PII) MUST NOT be stored in a BPI.

-**[D31]**	BPI Storage arranged in a network SHOULD utilize a privacy-preserving P2P message protocols.
+**[D31]**	BPI Storage arranged in a network SHOULD utilize privacy-preserving P2P message protocols.

 ## 7.3.
 BPI Data Orchestration